“Talking Stones“ is located in the heart of the medieval village of Dolceacqua. The area is known for its mild climate all year round.

 The house has been completely restructured according to the criterions of the Bioedilizia

-Price per room, double occupancy, including breakfast, euro 90
+Price per room, double occupancy, including breakfast, from euro 90

-Price per room, triple occupancy, including breakfast, euro 100
+Price per room, triple occupancy, including breakfast, from euro 100

 The city tax (tassa di soggiorno) in Dolceacqua is 1,- Euro per day, per adult person which have to be paid in cash on departure.
 The city tax is paid for a maximum of 7 days.